CDD refresh for existing accountancy clients: What should be checked?

 Source of funds or source of wealth

 Source of funds and source of wealth checks are not the same for every client.
-They are especially relevant where the client is higher risk, involved in significant funds or assets, or their circumstances have changed in a way that needs explanation.
+They are especially relevant if the client is higher risk, involved in significant funds or assets, or their circumstances have changed in a way that needs explanation.

 Further enquiry may be appropriate if: